What to Look for in Glaucoma and Cataracts in Dogs

 I love dogs and am very passionate about dog rescue…especially older dog rescue!
 Most older dogs that enter the public shelter system never leave.
 This is because most people wish to adopt younger dogs and don't want to take on the problems that many older canines have.
-I am here to tell you that older dogs make wonderful companions and more often than not, simply need a warm, safe place to sleep and a family to love them.
+I am here to tell you that older dogs make wonderful companions and, more often than not, simply need a warm, safe place to sleep and a family to love them.
 Currently, I have three dogs.
-One Border Collie, one Aussie Shepherd and an old Beagle named Penny.
+One border collie, one Aussie shepherd and an old beagle named Penny.
 I adopted Penny from a local rescue group.
-She was dropped off at the pound when she was ten years old because her family no longer wanted her (they wanted a puppy!).
-Well, Penny's story simply broke my heart and I am happy to say that she has been with me for over one year and is one happy and healthy Beagle!
+She was dropped off at the pound when she was 10 years old because her family no longer wanted her (they wanted a puppy!).
+Well, Penny's story simply broke my heart and I am happy to say that she has been with me for over one year and is one happy and healthy beagle!

-Before Penny entered my life I had a Beagle named Bunny Roo (yes that really was her name!).
-Bunny Roo was a stray….picked up from the side of the highway…very sick and very hungry.
+Before Penny entered my life, I had a beagle named Bunny Roo (yes, that really was her name!).
+Bunny Roo was a stray that was picked up from the side of the highway.
+She was very sick and very hungry.
 I loved her the second I saw her at the local dog adoption event and knew I had to make her a member of my family.
-Bunny Roo was at least ten years old when I adopted her and though I only had her for four years before she passed away I will never forget her!
+Bunny Roo was at least 10 years old when I adopted her and though I only had her for four years before she passed away, I will never forget her!
 She taught me that all dogs need love…no matter what their age may be!

-Bunny Roo Beagle did have some health problems…but that was too be expected.
+Bunny Roo did have some health problems, but that was too be expected.
 After all, she was a stray and had most likely never received much needed medical care.
-The biggest medical problems that Bunny suffered from were eye issues (Cataracts and Glaucoma to be exact).
+The biggest medical problems that Bunny suffered from were eye issues (cataracts and glaucoma to be exact).
 Since I have become an expert (so to speak) on both issues, I decided to share some helpful information.
 After all, knowledge is power and the sooner you treat your dog's medical condition (no matter what it may be) the better!

 Cataracts in Dogs